smartperson/3DS-FBI-Link/README.md

 Testing on old 3DS consoles would also be helpful.
 I have no reason to believe it won't work, but I'd appreciate confirmation.

+## Build instructions
+I'm pretty sure you'll need macOS 10.12 and Xcode 8 to build, as code is written in Swift 3 and depends on macOS 10.12 additions.
+Also have [CocoaPods](https://cocoapods.org) installed and set up.

 ## To-dos & questions
 * More complete edge condition checking (emoji in filenames, connectivity checking)